Everything Musician Riley Green Could Want Is In The Black Belt Region Of Alabama—Even Musical Inspiration

 Many visitors to the Black Belt are from out of state while others, like Green, are local.
 For many people in this part of the country, spending time outdoors is a deeply rooted part of life, a passion that’s been handed down through the generations.
 Swanner says he believes it’s no coincidence that two of the most important modern figures in outdoor sports are Black Belt natives.
 Ray Scott, founder of B.A.S.S., and Jackie Bushman, founder of Buckmasters, both hail from Montgomery, which is the state capital and the region’s largest city.

-Scott, who passed away this past May, served for years on the Alabama Black Belt Adventure Association’s board of directors.
+Scott, who passed in May 2023, served for years on the Alabama Black Belt Adventure Association’s board of directors.
 He and Bushman both were longtime promoters of the region, which has received an unexpected and significant boost in visitation in recent years.
 As a result of COVID-19, there was a surge in outdoor activities nationwide, and, for many, the idea of a trip along the back roads of the rural Southeast was suddenly very appealing.
-“With the pandemic, people wanted to get outside, and the rural areas provided that safe haven, if you will,” says Swanner.
+“With the pandemic, people wanted to get outside, and the rural areas provided that safe haven if you will,” says Swanner.
 “People had cabin fever.”

 Something for Everyone